AvneeshSarwate/browser_drawn_projections/src/sketches/sonar_sketch/notes.md

   line(`debug1 : seg 1 : s_tr s2 : str s1 : harm s3 : s_tr -2 : str 0.25`)
 }
 ```
 what would it take to allow while-loops to work properly but also terminate?
+- maybe use acorn to rewrite certain types of while loops to allow analysis?
 - instead of `flags[i]`, have `flags(i)` function that only returns true ~100 times
   - if nested whiles, could still lead to analysis being slow?
   - rare to have more than 2 levels of nesting, would still be fast enough?